 Left-Right Orientation

-You can also download the left-right orientation construct report with detailled information on the construct definition, the datasets we used, and the variable names by instrument, survey, and wave.
+The left-right orientation construct report contains detailled information on the construct definition, the datasets we used, and the variable names by instrument, survey, and wave.

 Construct definition